© Crown copyright 2020

 if you use care services that will be affected by staying at home, you should let your local authority and care provider know so alternative arrangements can be put in place

-ask your pharmacy about getting your medication delivered or think about who you could ask to collect it for you.
+ask your pharmacy about getting your medication delivered or think about who you could ask to collect it for you if you are self-isolating or shielding.
 The NHS website has more information about getting prescriptions for someone else and checking if you have to pay for prescriptions

 continue to order your repeat prescriptions in your usual timeframe.
 There is no need to order for a longer duration or larger quantities